Make these gorgeous DIY Christmas Scroll Ornaments this season. Super simple way to bring the focus back on why we celebrate this season.

 Print the scriptures on cardstock.
-I centered the scripture on the cardstock page then I cut it with a paper cutter to a 4 inch width.
-I used the entire length of the 81/2 x 11 sheet of paper so I would have plenty of space to roll the dowl onto the paper.
+I centered the scripture on the cardstock page then I cut it with a paper cutter to a 4-inch width.
+Using the entire length of the 81/2 x 11 sheet of paper so I would have plenty of space to roll the dowl onto the paper.
 I will explain more later.
 Click HERE if you would like to use my document.

 Step 2 – Cut the Dowels, paint and hot glue

 Cut the dowels in half using a saw and miter box or a chop saw.
 Paint the dowel in your favorite DecoArt color.
-Hotglue the top end of the cardstock onto the dowel.
-Run another bead of hotglue and roll the paper again forward.
-Repeat for bottom except roll the paper backwards.
+Hot glue the top end of the cardstock onto the dowel.
+Run another bead of hot glue and roll the paper again forward.
+Repeat for bottom except- roll the paper backward.

 Step 3 – Cut Ribbon, add dowel caps

-We will use ribbon as a hanger.
-Using your hotglue gun, dab a little glue on each end of your top dowel.
+We will use the ribbon as a hanger.
+Using your hot glue gun, dab a little glue on each end of your top dowel.
 Attach your ribbon to the top dowel ends.
 Slide the little tassel on each end of the top dowel.